Holographic BCFT Spectra from Brane Mergers: Extending Bottom-Up AdS/BCFT

 In contrast, if we keep the $\phi = \phi_1$ leg of $\mathcal{Q}_1$ and the $\phi = \phi_2 + \frac{\pi}{\alpha}$ (modulo $2\pi$) leg of $\mathcal{Q}_2$, then the two brane tensions will have the same sign.
 In Figure \ref{figs:intstripbranesneg} for example, we may then keep the side of the bulk containing either the interval $\phi\in\left(\phi_1,\phi_2-2\pi+ \frac{\pi}{\alpha}\right)$ or its complement.
 In the former case, we have $T_{1,2} < 0$ (the ``negative-negative" case) and $\Delta\phi = \phi_2 - \phi_1 - 2\pi + \frac{\pi}{\alpha}$.
 In the latter, we have $T_{1,2} > 0$ (the ``positive-positive" case) and $\Delta \phi = 4\pi - \left(\phi_2 - \phi_1 + \frac{\pi}{\alpha}\right)$.

-So, to summarize, it is possible to use these intersecting-annulus-brane configurations with \textit{any} combination of two brane tensions to realize BCFT on a cylinder of width $\Delta\phi$.
+To summarize, it is possible to use these intersecting-annulus-brane configurations with \textit{any} combination of two brane tensions to realize BCFT on a cylinder of width $\Delta\phi$.
 To achieve a modulus $\frac{W}{\beta}$, we must identify $\tau$ such that

-For simplicity, we focus on the positive-negative case---this is sufficient to show that intersecting-annulus configurations realize BCC operators of any sub-threshold scaling dimension.
-We may also restrict ourselves to a particular Weyl frame with fixed $\frac{W}{\beta}$.
-We have the freedom to set $\Delta \phi = \pi$, in which case we must have that
+For simplicity, from here on out we focus on the positive-negative case; we will see that this is sufficient to show that intersecting-annulus configurations realize BCC operators of any sub-threshold scaling dimension.

-Note that the choice $\Delta\phi = \pi$ is rather convenient because the boundary cylinder's width then does not depend on which side of the bulk we keep.
+So far, for fixed tensions, we have a two-parameter family of intersecting brane configurations $(\alpha,\Theta)$ which are dual to states on a cylinder with fixed modulus $\frac{W}{\beta}$.
+However, observe that the intersection angle $\Theta$ of the branes is

-As a result, we are left with a one-parameter family of intersecting annulus brane configurations, parametrized by the conical defect parameter $\alpha$, that are dual to a cylinder with fixed modulus $\frac{W}{\beta}$.
-The parameter $\alpha$ can be traded for the intersection angle $\Theta = \Theta(\alpha)$, which is given by
+where the intersection depth $r_*$ may be found by writing the branes in the form \eqref{rcosrsinline}:\footnote{Note that we may take $\phi_1 = 0$ and $\phi_2 = \Delta\phi$ without loss of generality.
+Only the difference in the anchoring points of the legs on the conformal boundary is important here.}